TTP

 Turkey uses the Red/Green Channel system at major airports, so unless you have something to declare, or you're carrying something unusual, or you get spot-checked by the customs officers, you just walk right through the Green Channel.

-The Republic of Turkey Prime Ministery Undersecretariat of Customs website has details on what you can bring into and take out of Turkey.
-It's the usual suspects: 200 cigarettes, two bottles of wine, etc.
+What can you bring into and take out of Turkey duty-free?
+It’s the usual suspects: 600 cigarettes, two liters of wine, one bottle of spirits, etc.

 For firearms you need to get a permit in advance (talk to a Turkish consulate in your home country).

-Arriving in Turkey on an international flight, duty-free items may be purchased at fairly good duty-free prices in most Turkish airports after you pass through Immigration but before you pass through Customs.
+Arriving in Turkey on an international flight, duty-free items may be purchased in most Turkish airports after you pass through Immigration but before you pass through Customs.
+Yes!
+In some large international airports in Turkey, there are duty-free shops right there in the hall where you retrieve your luggage before going through Customs.

 While in Turkey, be careful not to buy any antiquity (more than a century or two old), as it is forbidden by law to buy, sell, possess or export it.